Metro service area

 How to avoid common delays

-Do not submit multiple tickets for the same event.
-One ticket with evidence is faster.
-Do not retry payments while a prior attempt is pending.
-Verification first.
-One clear screenshot is usually enough.
+Do not send multiple tickets for one event.
+One clean ticket with evidence is faster.
+Do not retry a payment while the first attempt is still pending.

 Responsible gaming in Delhi NCR